Meet some of our fantastic LGBTQIA+ community

 M shared what she values at FreeAgent: “Everyone is welcomed and accepted.
 In my pre-FreeAgent working life I’ve not always felt like part of the team, but at FreeAgent I’m just M, and everyone accepts me - and seems to like me! - exactly as I am.
 That’s why I try to extend that to everyone else.”

-If FreeAgent sounds like a community you could see yourself being a part of, check out our current vacancies - we’d really love to hear from you.
+If FreeAgent sounds like a community you could see yourself being a part of, keep an eye on our current vacancies or register for future opportunities - we’d really love to hear from you.